seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

 6. getLowerBound()
     a. a range with positive values for both the lowet and upper bounds
-    b. a range with negative value for lower bound, and a positive value for the upper bound
+    b. a range with zero for the value for the lower bound, and a positive value for the upper bound
-    c. a range with zero for the value for the lower bound, and a positive value for the upper bound
+    c. a range with negative value for lower bound, and a positive value for the upper bound
+    d. a range with the lower and upper bounds being the same values

 7. getLength()
     a. a range with positive numbers for both the lower and upper bounds, therefore, valid range